 What follows is from the Sutra Spoken on the Diamond Jewel Platform, better known as The Platform Sutra.
-In the year of his death, 713, Hui-neng, the Sixth Patriarch, caused this platform to be erected so that he could give his final sermons.
-He intended the teaching to be taken down, reproduced and disseminated as the exposition of the Sudden School of Mahayana Buddhism.
-The Sixth Patriarch is held in such high esteem that the teaching was given the title of Sutra, which is otherwise reserved for teachings attributed directly to the Buddha.
+In the year of his death, 713, Hui-neng had this platform erected so that he could give his final sermons.
+He intended his teaching to be taken down, copied and disseminated as the exposition of the Sudden School of Buddhism in China.
+The Sixth Patriarch is held in such high esteem that this teaching was called a sutra, a title reserved for teachings attributed to the Buddha.

-Although there have been several translations of The Platform Sutra, I like the translation by Philip B. Yampolsky (1967, Columbia University Press), although the translation by Price and Wong is excellent and has a story about a layman sent by monks of Shen Hsiu’s Northern School to murder Hui-neng.
-The controversy over Hui-neng’s Southern School, known as the “Sudden Teaching” or “Direct Teaching” (tun-wu means abrupt awakening) and Master Shen Hsiu’s Northern School, known as the “Gradual School,” is discussed in Chapter VIII of the Price-Wong translation of The Platform Sutra.
+Although there have been several translations of The Platform Sutra, I particularly like the translation by Philip B. Yampolsky (1967, Columbia University Press).
+The translation by Price and Wong is also excellent, and it contains a wonderful story about a man sent by monks of Shen Hsiu’s Northern School to murder Hui-neng.
+The controversy over Hui-neng’s Southern School, known as the “Sudden Teaching” or “Direct Teaching” (tun-wu means sudden awakening) and Master Shen Hsiu’s Northern School, known as the “Gradual School,” is discussed in Chapter VIII of the Price-Wong translation of The Platform Sutra.

 The Dharma taught by Hui-neng